CiscoDevNet/terraform-provider-intersight/website/docs/d/memory_persistent_memory_unit.html.markdown

 ---
+subcategory: "memory"
 layout: "intersight"
 page_title: "Intersight: intersight_memory_persistent_memory_unit"
-sidebar_current: "docs-intersight-data-source-memory-persistent-memory-unit"
 description: |-
   Persistent Memory Module on a server.
 ---

-# Data Source: intersight_memory._persistent_memory_unit
+# Data Source: intersight_memory_persistent_memory_unit
 Persistent Memory Module on a server.
 ## Argument Reference
 The following arguments can be used to get data of already created objects in Intersight appliance: